 The Difference Between Teaching and Tutoring

-Another difference between teaching and tutoring is the qualifications required.
 While teachers need to have a degree in education or a related field, tutors may have fewer qualifications but still be able to provide quality instruction.
 Finally, the approach to teaching and tutoring is different.
 Teachers typically use a more structured approach, while tutors are able to be more flexible and creative in their approach.
+This allows them to tailor their instruction to the individual needs of their students.

 Leave Reply